audioxide/data/data/posts/20160101-articles-welcome.md

 featuredimage: 2015/12/Logo-1.jpg
 title: A Letter from André
 author: andre
+blurb: This began as something very simple.
+After three friends review an album a week for the best part of a year, Audioxide is launched.

 ---

 This began as something very simple.
 Andrew, Fred, and I have been friends for close to a decade now, and have always during that time shared a passion for music.